guywald/serverless-graphql-blog-dotnet/README.md

 # serverless-graphql-blog-dotnet
-Serverless GraphQL Blog C# Dot Net and NodeJS Example
+Serverless GraphQL Blog C# Dot Net Example

-Work In Progress
+Work In Progress<br>
 Working on it :)